How Predictive Procurement Solves Challenges in the Food and Beverage Industry

 Transportation Challenges

 Adding to the transportation challenges have been rising fuel costs and shortages of truck drivers.
-Though the driver shortage has eased slightly in 2022, it has contributed to higher transportation costs and uncertainty in the supply chain.
+While capacity has improved compared to peak disruption, pricing and reliability remain inconsistent across lanes and regions.

 Transportation has been especially problematic for the food and beverage industry because many raw materials and finished products are perishable.
 They need to be shipped and delivered quickly.